gspiegelberg/cloudberry-mon/README.md

 in an existing pgbouncer.
 Once set up, ```ALTER SERVER``` setting host, port and any other relevant options to use pgbouncer.

-When using any connection pooler, important for pool size to be equal to ```cbmon_load.max_workers``` plus adequate spares for dashboard and alerting.
+When using any connection pooler, important for pool size to be equal to ```config.ini``` ``cbmon_load.max_workers``` plus adequate spares for dashboard and alerting.

 Enabling summaries process
 ========================================================================
+Summaries service execute functions responsible for generating periodic summarization of gathered performance metrics.
+It is useful for faster dashboard loads and permitting drill-down capabilities.

 1. Edit ```etc/config``` and ```cbmon_summaries.service``` to reflect cluster ID